OjasMor/Traffic_Light_Classifier/README.md

 This function takes in a list of image-label pairs and outputs a **standardized** list of resized images and one-hot encoded labels.

-This uses the functions you defined above to standardize the input and output, so those functions must be complete for this standardization to work!
+This uses the functions we defined above to standardize the input and output, so those functions must be complete for this standardization to work!